lavox/libedax4py/README.md

 Usage
 ------
-To you execute your java application, you must set;
+To execute your python script, you must set;

 * path to libedax.dylib as environment variable `DYLD_LIBRARY_PATH`.
 (OSX)
 * path to libedax-x86.dll as environment variable `PATH`.
 (Windows 32-bit)